-The nipple can be left attached to the skin of the breast and only the tissues under the skin are removed.
+The nipple can be left attached to the skin of the breast and only the breast tissue that lies under the skin is removed.

-The nipple and its surrounding skin may be removed with the rest of the breast tissue and then attached (grafted) onto the reconstructed breast.
+The nipple and the surrounding darker skin (areola) may be removed with the rest of the breast tissue and then attached (grafted) on to the reconstructed breast.

-Occasionally nipple reconstruction is done at the same time as breast reconstruction, but it is usually done some time afterwards.
+Occasionally, nipple reconstruction is done at the same time as breast reconstruction, but it is usually done some time afterwards.
 This lets the breast settle into its final shape so that the surgeon can position the nipple accurately, in line with your other nipple.
-The time between operations for breast and nipple reconstruction may vary, but it’s usually about 4-6 months.
+The time between operations for breast and nipple reconstruction may vary, but it is usually about 4–6 months.

 Your nipple shape may be reconstructed using a:

-nipple flap - the surgeon folds skin on your new breast into a nipple shape
+nipple flap – the surgeon folds skin on to your new breast into a nipple shape

 These procedures can be done under a local or a general anaesthetic.
-It’s usually possible to go home on the same day.
+It is usually possible to go home on the same day.

-A reconstructed nipple doesn’t react to temperature changes or touch - or have the same sensation as a natural nipple.
+A reconstructed nipple does not react to temperature changes or touch and does not have the same sensation as a natural nipple.

 Nipple/areola tattooing (micro-pigmentation)